AdaCore/training_material/courses/ada_essentials/020_declarations/04-object_declarations.rst

      * **<identifier>** is the defining name for the object
      * **<typemark>** is the name describing the type of the object

-* Constant should have a value
+* Constants must be initialized

-   - Except for privacy (seen later)
+   - Deferred constants are completed in the package private section (seen later)

 * Examples